f-bn/systemd-portable-services/README.md

 ### How to build and use these images ?

-Firstly, install `mkosi` from the package manager:
+Firstly, install `mkosi` from the package manager :

 ```shell
 dnf install -y mkosi